Support for the Maine Climate Council

 - The Council reserves the right to refuse financial support if the stated purpose of the funding, or the values of the funder, conflict with the purpose and values of the Council.

 - To ensure maximum transparency and accountability to the citizens of Maine, the Council will disclose all funder and donor support once funds are received.

-The Council has received $598,000 to date from other sources.
-This funding has supported projects like cost-benefit modeling and data for the state Climate Action Plan, staffing support, and stakeholder and public engagement.
+The Council also receives additional support from philanthropic sources.
+This funding has supported projects like cost-benefit modeling and data for the state Climate Action Plan, staffing support, and stakeholder and public engagement and communications.

 A full accounting of outside funds received is below:

 - Elmina B. Sewall Foundation, $170,000, Staffing capacity for climate resilience, Oct.
 2019; $20,000 community resilience pilot project, December 2020.

 - Broad Reach Fund, $15,000, Coastal and Marine working group support, Oct.
 2019

 - Anne and Alexander Buck Jr., $100,000, Cost-benefit modeling and data, Dec.
 2019

 - Rhode Family Fund, $5,000, General support, Dec.
 2019